WSU-janderson/project6-multiset-design-trekker-8472/README.md

 Intro:

     Working with a data multiset to create the basis to store something viable for a game, I chose to work with the idea of a real time strategy game (RTS).
+I want to keep ary unit maintenance inside a HashTable<string, unsigned int>.